-Mutual of Omaha offers several different lines of insurance, but they may be best known for their Medicare supplement insurance plans.
-Their policies are competitively priced across the U.S. and rate increases with many of their supplements have been trending lower the last few years.
+Mutual of Omaha has many offerings, but they may be best known for their Medicare supplement insurance plans.
+Their policies are competitively priced across the U.S. and rate increases with their Medigap coverage has been trending lower the last few years.

 A.M.
 Best rates them A+ due to their large base of policy holders, cash reserves and strong balance sheet.
-Other lines of insurance offered include: long term care, life insurance, annuities, disability, critical illness and structured settlements.
+More recently, they began offering Prescription Part D, Medicare Advantage as well as dental and vision insurance in the senior markets.

 Like all supplemental carriers, Mutual of Omaha does not offer each of the ten plans available.
-Depending on your state of residence, Plans A, B, C, D, G and F will be available in most cases.
-Plans K, L, M, N and High Deductible Plan F are not available for sale at this time in most areas of the country.
+Depending on your state of residence, Plans A, B, C, D, G, N and F and High Deductible F will be available in most cases.
+They are also offering High Deductible Plan G beginning in January of 2020.

 In some zip codes, Select Plans C, F and G will be available for purchase as well.
 Select Plans are network-driven policies that require the insured to use an in-network doctor or hospital for non-emergency care.
 Monthly premiums will be lower for Select Plans when compared to traditional non-network coverage.

 Tobacco use, height and weight, gender, age, household discount availability, plan preference and zip code can all affect your final rates.
 During your Open Enrollment window (when you are age 65 or new to Medicare Part B) some of these factors cannot be used to determine your monthly premiums.
-If you are guaranteed issue (already enrolled in Medicare Part B, but losing credible coverage elsewhere) then some factors can raise your overall premiums – and some plans (like Plan G) will require medical underwriting.
+If you are guaranteed issue (already enrolled in Medicare Part B, but losing creditable coverage elsewhere) then some factors can raise your overall premiums – and some plans will require medical underwriting.

 The household premium discount will vary in amount (7%-12%) and availability from state to state as well.
 In some areas, a member of your household must also be applying with you (or already own a policy) in order to qualify for the discount.
 In others states you must only reside with a spouse, sibling or domestic partner to qualify for the discount.